 Students will be expected to integrate information and concepts from zoology, ecology and conservation, animal science and professional skills at early levels but will be given opportunities to develop specific/more focussed areas of study in their second and final year, as this will enhance their employability in certain sectors.
 Teaching and learning methods will include a mix of conventional lectures and practical classes, which cover the core subject matter and technical skills, supported by tutorials and seminars which allow students to develop, analyse and present their own findings.
 Practical classes in the laboratory and/or field allow students to practice project management and data gathering, handling and interpretation skills.
-All students will have the opportunities to direct their curriculum at other points in the syllabus.
+All students will have the opportunity to conduct independent research in their final year research project and will have opportunities to direct their curriculum at other points in the syllabus.
 A varied assessment diet has been designed to encourage and test the development of the skills and knowledge needed in their future careers.
 Students will be supported throughout their degree by a strong personal tutoring system.